canhorn/codyanhorn.tech/_posts/2020-09-30-Blazor - EventHorizon UX Component Update.md

         Add Form Controls
     </li>
     <li>
-        Added Theme override Control - So the user can edit a theme for the site locally.
+        Added Theme override Control - So the user can edit a theme for the application.
     </li>
 </ul>